 Practices using posture, breath, and movement to affect Chi, the intrinsic energy in each of us, go back centuries and have been practiced by millions.
-“Chi Gong” practices (working with vital energy) include massage, acupuncture, meditations, various T'ai Chi forms.
+“Chi Gong” practices (working with vital energy) include various T'ai Chi forms, massage, acupuncture, and meditations.

 The basic principles used in T’ai Chi Chih® are believed to have been practiced in India and China as early as the 6th century BCE, though related practices most likely pre-dated even this time period.
 Some forms of Tai Chi have been practiced in the same way for hundreds of years.
 The practice of T’ai Chi Chih® (TCC) as described on this web site originated in 1974 in Albuquerque, NM.